Okanagan-College-COSC-404-Fall-2025/Lab6-starter-code/README.md

 (8 marks)
 1. Create a nested table type to store multiple gift items (e.g., 'Teddy Bear', 'Chocolate Box').
 2. Create a table GIFT_CATALOG with the following columns:
-     - GIFT_ID — PRIMARY KEY
+     - GIFT_ID (NUMBER)— PRIMARY KEY
-     - PURCHASE_AMOUNT — the purchase amount to qualify for the gift package
+     - MIN_PURCHASE (NUMBER) — the minimum purchase amount to qualify for the gift package
      - a nested table of gift items (use the type created above)
 3. Configure nested table storage:
 ```